darnado/caledros-basic-blocks/README.txt

 == Changelog ==

 This changelog format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/).
 Also, this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+= 3.1.0 - 2025-10-16 =

+**Added**

+* New "Filter by Author" control to the Posts Loop block.
+* New option to the "Page Type" control in the Posts Loop block.
+This option is "Author template", and it allows to use this block on the default WordPress Author Template.
+Thus, this option enables the Posts Loop block to automatically retrieve posts from an especific author using the WordPress Query class.
+* New option to the "Author options" control in the Posts Loop block.
+This option is named "Enable author's page link".
+It allows to turn the author's name into a link to the author's page.

+**Changed**

+* @wordpress/scripts version.
+This package has been updated to version 30.25.0.
+The previous version was 30.14.0.
+* Category filter behavior in the Posts Loop block.
+When the filter is disabled, the block displays all the categories of each post.
+* Tag filter behavior in the Posts Loop block.
+When the filter is disabled, the block displays all the tags of each post.

+**Fixed**

+* Bug in the Posts Loop block.
+This block displayed content when the category, tag, or author filters were enabled, but no specific filter was selected.
+* Bug when the WordPress debug mode was enabled.
+A notice was displayed in the pagination section of the Posts Loop block.
+This notice was visible when the number of items per page exceeded the number of items returned by the WordPress loop.

 = 3.0.0 - 2025-09-07 =